 Instructions

 - Start by washing the red lentils under cold water.
-Place them in a bowl and cover them with 4 cups of water, allowing them to soak for 2 hours.
-This soaking process helps soften the lentils and makes them easier to blend later on.
+Place them in a bowl and cover them with 4 cups water, allowing them to soak for 2 hours.
+This soaking process helps soften the lentils and improves the consistency of the mixture making it easier to combine.

 - After 2 hours, drain the soaked lentils through a sieve, ensuring you remove as much water as possible.
 To further drain excess water, place the sieve on a tea towel and let the lentils sit for a few minutes.
 This will help achieve the desired consistency for the kofta mixture.